Classic and Easy Outfits for a September Trip to Italy

 Italy’s Forecast in September

-This summer was a scorcher in Italy with triple-digit temps and hardly any rain.
+The summer months were a scorcher in Italy with triple-digit temps and hardly any rain.
 Luckily, the heat was gone by the time we visited in mid-September and we enjoyed days in the 70s throughout our entire vacation.
-I was worried we would sweat the entire trip, but the temps were so pleasant….we really lucked out!
+I was worried we would sweat the entire trip, but the average temperatures were so pleasant for this time of year.

 Whenever I pack, I always check out the forecast to make sure I’m prepared.
 Knowing that we would see some rain, I made sure to pack my Patagonia rain jacket and an umbrella.
-This saved the day for us in Rome!
+This saved the day for us in Rome and it’s such a light jacket.

 Day Outfits for Italy

-When we would explore during the days, I often wore t-shirt dresses and sandals.
+When we would explore during the days, I often wore t-shirt dresses, and sandals.
 Before leaving for our trip, I picked up about 4-5 of these easy breezy dresses from Old Navy.
 So cheap and didn’t wrinkle at all.
-These were great because I stayed cool, could walk around easily, and still felt kinda put together.
+These were great because I stayed cool, could walk around easily, and still felt put together with a cute outfit.

 Night Outfits